IRS Payment Plans

 What is an IRS payment plan?

 An IRS payment plan is an agreement between the taxpayer and the IRS to pay off a tax liability.
 Payment plans are available for taxpayers who owe taxes, but cannot pay them in full at this time.
 There are two types of payment plans: short-term and long-term.
 Short-term payment plans allow taxpayers to pay their balance within 120 days.
 Long-term payment plans extend the repayment period to up to six years or more if you qualify for a statute of limitations-based payment plan.
 Payment plans are not guaranteed for taxpayers in some circumstances and many of these options will require financial disclosures to qualify.

 What are the benefits of an IRS payment plan?

 There are several benefits to setting up an IRS payment plan.
 First, it can help you avoid IRS penalties and interest.
 Second, a payment plan can help you keep your tax liability from growing larger.
 Third, a payment plan can help you get back on track with the IRS.
 Lastly, a payment plan can help you keep your tax liability from being turned over to a collection agency.

-What types of payment plans does the IRS offer?
+What types of installment agreements does the IRS offer?

-The Internal Revenue Service (IRS) offers a guaranteed installment agreement program that can help you if you’re struggling to pay a liability under $10,000.
+The Internal Revenue Service (IRS) offers a guaranteed installment agreement program that can help you if you’re struggling to pay liability under $10,000.
 Under this program, the IRS will allow you to pay the balance over 36 months with no financial information required.
-You can set these up as a direct debit from your bank account.
+You can set these up as direct debits from your bank account.

 Regular Installment Agreement